-- i) there is written approval from the student's physician or other health care provider and the parent/guardian to possess and use the inhaler, and - ii) the building administrator has received a copy of the written approvals from the physician and the parent/guardian, and - iii) there is on file at the student's school a written emergency care plan prepared by a licensed physician in collaboration with the student and the student's parent/legal guardian.
+- there is written approval from the student's physician or other health care provider and the student or parent/guardian (if the student is under eighteen (18)) to possess and use the inhaler, and - ii) the building administrator has received a copy of the written approvals from the physician and the parent/guardian, and - iii) there is on file at the student's school a written emergency care plan prepared by a licensed physician in collaboration with the student and the student's parent/legal guardian.
 The plan shall contain specific instructions on the student's needs including what to do in the event of an emergency.